tidymodels/infer/tests/testthat/_snaps/visualize.md

       res_viz_assume_t_sim <- visualize(null_dist, method = "simulation")
     Condition
       Warning:
-      Simulation-based visualization methods are not well-defined for `assume()` output; the `method` argument will be ignored.
-Set `method = "theoretical"` to silence this message.
+      Simulation-based visualization methods are not well-defined for `assume()` output; the `method` argument will be ignored. i Set `method = "theoretical"` to silence this message.

 ---